kryxz/YAWoL-Swift/README.md

 - **Wake Devices:** Send wake signals to network-connected devices.
 - **Cross-Platform:** Works seamlessly on macOS, iOS, and watchOS.
 - **CloudKit Integration:** Sync your device configurations using iCloud.
+- **Shortcuts Integration:** Integrate with Apple Shortcuts for automation.

 ## Architecture